Artificial Intelligence for Food Innovation: Abstract

-{\sffamily{\bfseries{Historical Milestones in AI for Food.}}} The intellectual and technological trajectory that has shaped to the emergence of {\it{AI for Food}} as a discipline spans more than seven decades, weaving together advances in artificial intelligence, food science, and biotechnology.
-From the birth of symbolic AI in the 1950s \cite{turing50} and the rise of machine learning and neural networks in the 1980s–90s \cite{rumelhart86}, to the deep learning breakthroughs of the 2010s \cite{krizhevsky17}, and the advent of generative models \cite{goodfellow14} and foundation models \cite{vaswani17} in the 2020s, AI has progressively expanded its ability to model, design, and predict complex systems.
-In parallel, developments in genomics \cite{ihgsc01}, computational chemistry \cite{gilmer17}, fermentation technologies and personalized nutrition \cite{zeevi17} created unprecedented data resources and biological insights directly relevant to food design.
+The intellectual and technological trajectory that has shaped to the emergence of {\it{AI for Food}} as a discipline spans more than seven decades, weaving together advances in AI, food science, and biotechnology (Fig. \ref{fig01}).
+From the birth of symbolic AI in the 1950s \cite{turing50}, and the rise of machine learning and neural networks in the 1980s–90s \cite{rumelhart86}, to the deep learning breakthroughs in the 2010s \cite{krizhevsky17}, and the advent of generative models \cite{goodfellow14} and foundation models \cite{vaswani17} in the 2020s, AI has progressively expanded its ability to model, design, and predict complex systems.
+In parallel, developments in genomics \cite{ihgsc01}, computational chemistry \cite{gilmer17}, fermentation, and personalized nutrition \cite{zeevi17} have created unprecedented data resources and biological insights directly relevant to food design.
 Their convergence has given rise to a new field in which AI is now central to ingredient discovery, recipe formulation, manufacturing optimization, and consumer personalization \cite{kuhl25}.
-Figure \ref{fig01} summarizes this evolution and highlights twelve pivotal milestones that trace the path from early AI to today's emerging discipline of {\it{AI for Food}}.